rstammer/rubythinking/README.md

 The second edition!

+### Q: You are often using this in Ruby based notebooks.
+Can use it without them?

+Sure.
+Just install the gem and play with it in any other Ruby environment you use!

 ### Q: I'm new to Ruby but want to run your Ruby based notebooks.
 What should I do?

 First: You need to have Jupyter installed on your machine!
 Check [https://jupyter.org/install](https://jupyter.org/install) for